docker/model-distribution/README.md

 # Package a model with license files and push to a registry
 ./bin/model-distribution-tool package --licenses license1.txt --licenses license2.txt ./model.gguf registry.example.com/models/llama:v1.0

+# Push a model from the content store to the registry
+./bin/model-distribution-tool push registry.example.com/models/llama:v1.0

 # List all models in the local store
 ./bin/model-distribution-tool list